Paul-Eugène Mesplès: Career

-Fame

 Mesplès also took part, with Charles Bianchini, in the design of costumes for various show scenes: for Monsieur Scapin by Jean Richepin at the Comédie-Française (1886), and L'Année joyeuse, a revue by Armand Numès and Édouard Hermil, at the Cluny Theater (1889).

 He became a figure of the Montmartre artistic scene, illustrating the escapades of the Bal des Quat'z'Arts and frequenting the entourage of Jules Lévy, founder of the Incoherents art movement.

 In 1896, he exhibited a series of colour compositions around dancers, including Cléo de Mérode, at La Bodinière.
 The same year, in June, he was made a Chevalier of the Legion of Honour, under the patronage of Ernest Maindron.

 Around 1900, he produced words and compositions of his own which he illustrated himself.
 With the entry of France into the First World War, in August 1914, he composed various patriotic songs.

 Death

 He died on 2 September 1924 at 17 Quai d'Anjou, in the 4th arrondissement of Paris, where he had a workshop.
 A few months earlier, he had made the front page of Comœdia, talking with Maurice Hamel, who recalled that before the war Mesplès was called le peintre des danseuses ("the painter of dancers").

 The Museum of European and Mediterranean Civilisations in Marseille has some thirty postcard-sized animal chromolithographs by him, published by Baster & Vieillemard (late 19th century).